7 Top OpenPhone Alternatives to Try in 2025

 Missing Features

-OpenPhone covers the basics well, but some teams want more than that.
+OpenPhone covers the basic features businesses often need, but some teams want more advanced telephony features.
 For example, you might need advanced call routing so that calls go to the right person right away.

 Or you may want detailed call reports to track team performance.
-These tools are common in other systems, but OpenPhone doesn’t offer all of them yet.
-If your team has grown or your needs have changed, missing features can slow you down.
+These essential features are common in other systems, but OpenPhone doesn’t offer all of them yet.
+If your team has grown or your needs have changed, missing cloud phone features can slow you down.

 Call Disconnections